New York Times bestselling author Jill Shalvis returns to Heartbreaker Bay with a fun and festive holiday novella!

 They’ve done a good job of ignoring their chemistry so far, but a long road trip in a massive blizzard might be just what they need to face their past… and one steamy, snowy night is all it takes to bring Max and Rory together at last.

-I have been following the Heartbreaker series from the start, so I was happy to know that Rory and Max would be getting their story.
+I have been following the Heartbreaker series from the start.
+As such I was happy to know that Rory and Max would be getting their story.
 When I realised that this would be a novella, I was a bit wary.
 Why?
-Well with novellas the stories are generally short and at times you may find that events are not satisfactorily wrapped up.
-That being said, I decided to take my chances, after all, it’s Max and Rory’s story.
+Because of the length, the stories may suffer for lack of depth or a rushed ending.
+On that note, I took a chance, after all, it’s Max and Rory’s story.

 From reading the previous books in the series, I recognized that these two were attracted to each other, but never once did they act on it.
 The reason for this became clear in “One Snowy Night” Not only did these two have chemistry they also had a history which dated back to their high school years.
 Rory had no clue that Max blamed her for ruining his life back then.
 Now with a little interference from well-intentioned friends, these two find themselves travelling together as they return home for the Christmas.
 They now have the opportunity to confront the past and in the process heal old wounds.